Sophie has a chapter in a writing guide to be launched on 9th October.

-Sophie was awarded a writer’s residency on Crete to work on the sequel, ‘A Girl Called Redemption’.
+Sophie was awarded a Three Rock Writer’s Resort residency on Crete

 to help advertise the Essex Book Festival 2019

-She has been contributing the Westmorland Gazette’s Podium column:
+She has been contributing to the Westmorland Gazette’s Podium column:

-writing for other publications to gain publicity for The Waterberg Trust
+and writes for various publications to gain publicity for The Waterberg Trust

 David Webb‘s new DVD on ‘Walton’s Secret Backwaters’ presented by Chris Opperman features an interview with Sophie in her role as President of The Arthur Ransome Society and includes the cover of her book on ‘The Making of Swallows and Amazons’.
 The DVD can be purchased here.